DoraFactory/Asynchronous-Consensus-Benchmarking-Tool/README.md

 * **Step 4**: After all nodes reach consensus, the consensus result (`block/batch output`) will be generated locally, and the local `Block Handler` will parse the block data as test results when it receives it.

 ## Minimal HBBFT network example
-> This section mainly provides a minimal practice for launching a multi-node HBBFT network.
-You can intuitively understand the communication between nodes through this example. open three terminal and run this command separately.
+> This section mainly provides a minimal demonstration for launching a multi-node HBBFT network.
+You can intuitively understand the communication between nodes through this example. open three terminal and run these commands separately.
 ```
 ./hbd.sh 1
 ./hbd.sh 2
 ./hbd.sh 3
 ```
-you can see the info in terminal like this:
+you can see the info in the terminal like this:
 ```
 2023-04-23T18:22:18 [INFO]:
 2023-04-23T18:22:18 [INFO]: Local HBBFT Node: